Winyumi/developer-profile-generator/README.md

 ## Installation

+**Node.js v13+** is required in order to run this script.

-Download or clone this repository into your local computer. **Node.js** is required in order to run this script.
+1. Download or clone this repository into your local computer.
+2. In your terminal, browse to the folder and run `npm install`.

 ## Usage